cleaver/miles_dev_coach/README.md

     ```

 Once the API key is set, the AI coach will provide intelligent responses and discussions.
 You can test the connection using `/config test` to verify everything is working correctly.

+## How to Use Miles Dev Coach

+Miles Dev Coach is designed to be your AI-powered development companion throughout your workday.
+Here's how to integrate it into your daily routine:

+### Morning Planning
+- Start your day by running `npm run start`
+- Discuss your goals and priorities for the day with your AI coach
+- Use `/todo add` to create your task list
+- Set up check-ins for important milestones using `/checkin add`

+### During Development
+- Keep the session running in a terminal window
+- Use `/todo start` when you begin working on a task
+- Mark tasks as complete with `/todo complete` as you finish them
+- Chat with your coach about blockers, progress, or technical decisions
+- Get reminded of scheduled check-ins for progress reviews

+### End of Day
+- Review your completed tasks with `/todo list`
+- Discuss what you accomplished and any challenges faced
+- Plan for tomorrow's priorities
+- Use `/todo backup` to save your progress

+### Scheduled Check-ins
+- Set up regular check-in times (e.g., `/checkin add 10:00` for a 10 AM review)
+- Get desktop notifications when it's time to check in
+- Use these moments to pause, reflect, and adjust your approach

+The AI coach adapts to your communication style and helps you stay focused, organized, and productive throughout your development workflow.

 ## Usage